 Breakfast & dinner included

 Wake up to the sounds of church bells as we ready ourselves for our journey north.
 After a typical Italian breakfast we depart Rome on our first train trip of the tour as we head for the majestic Dolomite Mountains located in Italyâ€™s South Tyrol.
 From Bolzano we will transfer via a private shuttle to our special mountain home for the next three nights in the lovely town of Ortisei located in the Dolomite valley of Val Gardena.

 Here you will hardly believe you are still in Italy as cultures and landscapes blend in a unique and charming mix of Ladin, Tyrolean tradition and the Italian Dolce Vita.
-After meeting our delightful hostess we take you on a village stroll before enjoying dinner at a local Keller (Tavern) where authentic Tyrol fare is served.
+After settling in to our charming Alpine Lodge we take you on a village stroll before enjoying dinner at a local Keller (Tavern) where authentic Tyrol fare is served.